International & Comparative Law BrochureClick here

 In most cases, Tulane students spend one semester at the international- exchange partner university, receiving 14 credits toward the Tulane JD for successful completion of the semester's work.
 Appropriate language fluency is required for the exchange programs in Argentina, France, Germany, Italy, and Spain.
 The exchange arrangements in place permit one or two Tulane law students to attend each of the exchange-partner universities each year.
 Tulane students pay tuition to Tulane for the semester spent at the partner university.
-For more detailed information on going abroad for a semester, please contact Professor Herbert Larson or Chana Lewis in Suite 259 for more information.
+For more detailed information on going abroad for a semester, please contact Professor Herbert Larson or Maria Landry in Suite 259 for more information.

 For students who are interested in going abroad, an information session is held each semester.
 Please also see our Exchange Programs Pamphlet for detailed information on our various exchange partners and more in-depth descriptions of what the programs entail.

 Each year, law students from the exchange-partner universities spend one or two semesters at Tulane Law School.
 If you attend one of our partner universities and are interested in spending a semester at Tulane, please visit the International Exchange Program website .